 - Cash crop processing – cocoa, palm kernel, rubber, etc.

-- Exploitation of timber and wood processing activities for then to be driven to the piers by this highly recommended Log Trailers in order to export the final products.
+- Exploitation of timber and wood processing activities to be driven to the piers by highly recommended log trailers in order to export the final products

 - Livestock cultivation – dairy and aquaculture (fisheries) development.

 How to know the right digital platform to invest in: